lidofinance/dual-governance/docs/mechanism.md

 In this state, the DAO can submit approved proposals to the DG but cannot execute them, including the proposals that were pending prior to the governance entering this state, effectively extending the timelock on all such proposals.

 The only proposal that can be executed by the DAO is the special $CancelAllPendingProposals$ action that cancels all proposals that were pending at the moment of this execution, making them forever unexecutable.
-This mechanism provides a way for the DAO and stakers to negotiate and de-escalate if consensus is reached.
+This mechanism provides a way for the DAO and stakers to negotiate and de-escalate if a consensus is reached.

 To define transitions from this state, let's first introduce several time values.